Bergisches Land: Economic upswing

 The region became famous during the period of its early industrialisation in the 19th century.
 At that time Wupper Valley was a historical Silicon Valley.
 Its twin cities Barmen and Elberfeld were the trading- and industrial capitals of Prussia at that time.
-This economic upswing caused the expansion of the Ruhrgebiet as coal-mining area and gave birth to research on, and the theoretical underlining of social entrepreneurship and socialism: Friedrich Engels was born in Barmen to a textile mill owner.
+This economic upswing caused the expansion of the Ruhr as coal-mining area and gave birth to research on, and the theoretical underlining of social entrepreneurship and socialism: Friedrich Engels was born in Barmen to a textile mill owner.

 After the industrial downturn from the 1960s on, the region lost importance but cooperations by Bergisches Land entrepreneurs, active citizens and politicians are bringing back some regional awareness and economic power.